miroi/DIRAC_scripts/local_runs/rug_nl/peregrine_hpc_rug_nl/dirac_runs/test_runs/benchmark_runs/README.rst

 where for each mpi-thread there are 4 MKL omp threads by keeping total number of CPUs,6x4=24.

-Higher number of threads may be causing communication overhead and thus performance slowdown, as we see for 12 and 24 threads.
+Higher number of threads may be causing communication overhead and thus performance slowdown, as we see for 12 and 24 mpi-threads.

+However, more testing calculation are to be done for more definitive conclusion.